Products & Services/

 While the utmost care will be given to all manuscripts submitted, we cannot accept responsibility for unsolicited manuscripts.
 Articles accepted for publication are subject to editorial revision.

-- Articles must include a brief author bio and an Executive Summary.
+Articles must include a brief author bio and an Executive Summary.
 It is strongly suggested that articles end with a “Conclusions” paragraph.
-Articles must be submitted in an electronic format (either MS Word or WordPerfect).
+Articles must be submitted in an electronic format.
 E-mails are welcome.

-- Within your article, use many headings and subheadings to break up and emphasize your points.
-Type all headings flush with the left-hand margin.
+Within your article, use many headings and subheadings to break up and emphasize your points.
 Endnotes are used, not footnotes.

 Except in rare cases, Cost Management only publishes articles if they have not yet appeared or been accepted for publication elsewhere.
 There is generally no objection, however, to having articles that appear in this publication reprinted in other noncompetitive publications at a later date if appropriate permission is requested from us at that time.